Looking for the perfect therapist fit is hard....we know!

 I am from Reno, Nevada and decided to come to Portland to attend graduate school at Lewis and Clark.
 After being here for a few years, I’ve decided Oregon feels like home!
 It’s exciting to finally find a community you feel a part of!
 In my free time, I love to read, spend time with my cats, paint, be in nature, and do yoga.
 I recently completed my 200-hour Yoga teacher training!

 I received a Bachelor Degree in Psychology from University of Nevada Reno and a Master of Arts in Professional Mental Health Counseling with a Specialization in Addiction from Lewis and Clark Graduate School of Education and Counseling.
 I hold a Certificate in Eating Disorders from Lewis and Clark College.
-I am a Professional Counselor Associate under supervision.
+I am a Licensed Professional Counselor.

 The therapeutic relationship can be so meaningful that it’s important to fit you with the right therapist.
 I hope to create a collaborative space where you feel brave, cared for, respected, and valued.
 I work from a holistic approach that is influenced by a person-centered approach, mindfulness, the mind body connection, and looking through a strengths-based lens.
 But what all that means is… I believe you are the expert of your own experience, and you are the only one who can write your story.
 I believe we should approach ourselves with openness, curiosity, and the idea that we are always growing while acknowledging sources of strength and resiliency.